stadium-software/css-utilities/README.md

 # Supported classes

-All classes are in lower case

 ## How to implement a utility class
 1. First, make sure you have [applied the module](#applying-the-module)
 2. Find a class you want to add in the list below
-3. Add it to the classes property of a control (in lower case)
+3. Add the class to the classes property of a control in lower case

 ![Implementing a class on a Control](images/Utils-Implement.png)